Appearance

 This is a normal race between your click and the market, and TTMT resolves it safely either way.
 Without the three-outcome handling, an order that filled the instant you cancelled would have shown a confusing "cancel failed" error while you were actually holding a live position.

-A single button moves every eligible open position to breakeven at once.
+- Set All Breakeven moves every eligible open position to breakeven at once.
 Use it before stepping away from the screen, ahead of a high-impact news release, or when a batch of trades is in profit and you want to remove their downside.

 The result toast summarizes what happened: how many positions were set to breakeven, how many were skipped (already at breakeven, or not yet in profit), and how many failed.
 Positions that aren't in profit are skipped, not forced — so the action never locks in a loss.